docker/docs/docker-for-windows/index.md

 >
 >* Docker for Windows requires 64bit Windows 10 Pro, Enterprise and Education (1511 November update, Build 10586 or later) and Microsoft Hyper-V. Please see [What to know before you install](index.md#what-to-know-before-you-install) for a full list of prerequisites.
 >
->* <font color="#CC3366">You can switch between beta and stable versions, but _you must have only one app installed at a time_.</font> Also, you will need to save images and export containers you want to keep before uninstalling the current version before installing another.
+>* <font color="#CC3366">You can switch between beta and stable versions, but <i>you must have only one app installed at a time</i>.</font> Also, you will need to save images and export containers you want to keep before uninstalling the current version before installing another.
 For more about this, see the [FAQs about beta and stable channels](faqs.md#questions-about-stable-and-beta-channels).

 ##  What to know before you install